PMZ Chair of Trustees.

 What do you do for PMZ?

-I have just been elected the Vice Chair on the trustee board having spent the last few years helping to support the development of fundraising for the charity.
+I have spent the last few years helping to support the development of fundraising for the charity.
 I am excited to be getting stuck in as much as I can to ensure we can leverage as much support as possible for the life-transforming work that takes place through music at PMZ!

 Do you play any instruments?

 In my humble opinion I wouldn’t really describe myself as a musician (having never had a music lesson in my life!) but I spent many years ‘treading the boards’ in musical theatre and have been a worship leader in churches for some 20 years.
 I play piano and synth, sing (a lot!) and am teaching myself to play the guitar (bar chords are hard!).